apache/continuum/continuum-webapp-test/Readme.txt

  * modify src/test/resources/testng.properties as needed
  * mvn clean install

+Run Selenium tests against an existing Continuum instance
+  * modify src/test/resources/testng.properties as needed
+  * mvn clean install -Dexisting-container

+  (This skips the Cargo plugin configuration that starts a container with the Continuum webapp deployed)

+Run Selenium tests in an alternate browser
+  * modify src/test/resources/testng.properties as needed
+  * mvn clean install -Dbrowser=iexplore  (or -Dbrowser=safari or -Dbrowser=other -DbrowserPath=/path/to/browser)

 Run Selenium tests in src/test/it with Maven, JUnit and Cargo
  * modify src/test/resources/it.properties as needed
  * mvn clean install -f junit-pom.xml